xlab-uiuc/llvm-mcdc/llvm/docs/CoverageMappingFormat.rst

   * 0 - This mapping region is a code region with a counter of zero.
   * 2 - This mapping region is a skipped region.
   * 4 - This mapping region is a branch region.
+  * 4 - This mapping region is a branch region.
+  * 4 - This mapping region is a branch region.
+  * 4 - This mapping region is a branch region.

 .. _source range: